Are you looking for a dog that could very easily weigh more than you? Then look no further, because the Tosa Ken is here!

 That said…

-This is a loveable dog and if you can handle it, you may just love this relationship.
-But, read up before you make the commitment.
+This is a loveable dog; if you can handle it, you may love this relationship.
+But could you read up before you commit?
 And this is the place you’ll want to start.

 Tosa Ken Fast Facts